zacwbond/blue-apron/Classic Pot Roast and Potatoes (Pressure Cooker).md

 *Steps:*
-* pat beef dry, tie around circumfrence, and season with salt and pepper.
+* pat beef dry, tie around circumfrence, and season with salt and pepper
 * heat oil in pressure cooker and brown beef on all sides
 * add onion to fat and soften over med-high (5-7m)
 * stir in paste and mushrooms